chayev/yurl/README.md

 ### Reporting Issues

 If you believe you have found a defect in yURL or its documentation, create an issue to report the problem.
-When reporting the issue, please provide the version of yURL in use (`yurl --version`).
+When reporting the issue, please provide the version of yURL in use (`yurl version`).

 ## License